Large time behavior of solutions to nonlinear beam equations: Introduction

 as $t \rightarrow \infty$.
-Since \eqref{eq 1.2} is derived from a damped mechanical problem, it's also natural to ask whether or not the total energy is decreasing or not if $f$ is independent of time.
-These two questions are the focus of this paper, and the main result is
+Since the source of motivation to study problems of the form \eqref{pseudo} oftentimes comes from continuum mechanics, another important question to ask is whether or not the energy of a solution to \eqref{pseudo} is decreasing if $\mathbf{f}(t)$ is independent of time.
+These two questions will be investigated in this paper.
+Once we are done, we will have